adon-cloudcannon/landing-page-test/src/collections/case-studies/ed-cupaioli.md

 While Ed has primarily built with Jekyll in the past, he’s very interested in using other SSGs in the future, depending on what his clients need.
 Knowing that CloudCannon supports a wide range of SSGs, and that his expertise with the CMS will easily transfer regardless of which build tool he uses, was another drawcard for him:

 > That’s the other reason I really chose CloudCannon.
-Because the CloudCannon people I spoke with were just like, “Yes, we support all the major SSGs, and we encourage you to use whatever you want.”
+Because the CloudCannon people I spoke with were just like, 'Yes, we support all the major SSGs, and we encourage you to use whatever you want.'

 When it comes down to it, giving users the freedom to make their own choices is the ultimate user experience — whether that’s how they edit their content, how they build their pages, or even which static site generator they use.
 And that’s why Ed is so excited about working with CloudCannon.